-If you have a maintenance request for repair needed in your room, you can report it to your Hall Staff or submit a FIXIT Maintenance Request Form online.
+If you have a maintenance request for repair needed in your room, you can report it to your apartment staff or submit a maintenance request.
+The process of submitting maintenance requests will vary per apartment complex.
+Housing staff will let email and post the correct way for maintenance reporting.
 Leave or submit the following information: